denystsinyk/DermDetect/README.md

 ## Description

-This project is a web application that identifies skin conditions using camera detection and suggests suitable skincare products.
+This project is a web application that identifies skin conditions using machine learning camera detection processes and suggests suitable skincare products.
 The backend is built with Flask, and the frontend uses React.
-It integrates a skincare API and Gemini for finding skincare ingredients based on user inputs or detected skin conditions.
+It integrates Gemini for finding skincare ingredients based on user inputs or detected skin conditions.

 ## Features
 * Real-time skin condition detection through a camera.